 INTEGRATING BUILDING PHYSICS FOR PERFORMANCE CONTROL (ESR 3)

-To integrate these new paradigms into building practice in effective and applicable manners we need new tools that communicate and relate building performance, operation, use and material .
+To integrate these new paradigms into building practices in an effective and applicable manner we need new tools that communicate and relate building performance, operation, use and material.
 The project will focus on materials that change properties on specific inputs (including shape memory polymers and foams) and new composite materials that present pre-set combinations of mechanical properties.
 The project will develop new methods for designing, controlling and fabricating materials that actuate in response to occupation or environmental change.
-Key concept include: designing with growth, adaptability, repair, replication and energy savings in architecture.
+The key concept includes: designing with growth, adaptability, repair, replication and energy savings in architecture.

 To develop new design methods that integrate simulation of building performance, operation and material actuation/behaviour.
 To test material actuation as means of energy saving in the built environment.